smartsurgerytek/dentistry-inference-fastapi/docs/introduction.md

 ## Time-based stage (current running)

-The **periapical size** is measured as 31mm x 41mm, and our primary goal is to determine the time-based stage of attachment loss (bone loss) by analyzing the periapical films.
+The **periapical size** is measured as 31mm x 41mm or 41mm x 31mm, and our primary goal is to determine the time-based stage of attachment loss (bone loss) by analyzing the periapical films.

 ### Normal Alveolar Bone Crest
 The normal alveolar bone crest is typically located **1–2 mm** apical to the **cemento-enamel junction (CEJ)**.
 If bone loss has occurred, the alveolar bone crest is positioned more than **2 mm** apical to the CEJ.
 The **bone crest level** is defined as the point along the root where the intact lamina dura is present.